-Make sure that decoupling plate (3) is mounted on the piston side of the brake pad.
+Make sure that the decoupling plate (a) is mounted on the piston side of the brake lining.

-- Grease bearing bolt 2 and insert the brake caliper with the bearing bolt into brake caliper support 3.
+- Grease the bearing bolt 2 and insert the brake caliper with the bearing bolt into the brake caliper support 3.

 Lubricant (T625) ( p.
-180)
+187)